silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## ECMAScript
-**Description:** ECMAScript is the standard that defines the JavaScript language and its new features.
+**Description:** is the standard that defines the JavaScript language and its new features.

 **Example:**
 ```javascript